-It took four months for the Lupron effects to “wear off” and for my lungs, ears and eyes to return to normal.
+It took four months for the Lupron effects to “wear off” and for my lungs, ears, and eyes to return to normal.
 It was a terrifying experience that I don’t wish on anyone.
-I realize I was one of the lucky ones to walk away from this experience where as others haven’t.
+I realize I was one of the lucky ones to walk away from this experience whereas others haven’t.
 To this day, I keep asking myself why I was put through this Hell in the first place.
 Why are doctors so ignorant in prescribing this drug as a diagnostic tool if they know about the adverse effects?
-We trust that drug companies are performing due diligence with regards to adverse reactions in trials and long term follow up and they are NOT!
+We trust that drug companies are performing due diligence with regards to adverse reactions in trials and long-term follow up and they are NOT!
 How is it that the drug maker can get away with this?
-Why are there not more strict checks and balances before releasing a drug and when problems are being reported afterwards?
+Why are there not more strict checks and balances before releasing a drug and when problems are being reported afterward?
 It is absolutely insane that this drug, with all its reported adverse effects and deaths, is still on the market.
-Why is the FDA and Canada Health dragging their heels and not banning this drug?
+Why are the FDA and Canada Health dragging their heels and not banning this drug?

 Two years after the hysterectomy and Lupron, I was still in excruciating pain.
 I had a cervical cyst removed and pathology indicated that I had endometriosis.
 My ovaries were removed in 2017 and both were completely “disintegrated”.
 Once again I had to fight to get my diagnosis.
 The surgeon had the nerve to try to hide the biopsy report so I wouldn’t have proof.
 Luckily, the medical records clerk did some searching and found it, but she also told me she could have lost her job because of what this doctor did.